dward2/BME547/syllabus.md

 ### UPDATE
-__As of 1/1/22, the lectures on Wednesday, January 5, Monday, January 10, and Wednesday, January 12 will be hed on ZOOM.
+__As of 1/1/22, the lectures on Wednesday, January 5, Monday, January 10, and Wednesday, January 12 will be held on ZOOM.
 See the Zoom Meeting section of Sakai for the link.__

 ### Lecture